sujaltv/ddpw/docs/docs/index.rst

    a. a single CPU,
    b. a single GPU,
+   c.
+Mac's Apple M1 SoCs,
-   c. multiple cluster-less GPUs, and
+   d. multiple cluster-less GPUs, and
-   d.
+   e.
 SLURM-based multi-node (clustered) single/multiple GPUs (by using `Submitit <https://github.com/facebookincubator/submitit>`_)

 2. **Flexible training and evaluation**.
 This wrapper allows easy training, pausing, resuming, and evaluating of models